jameslamb/conference-notes/ODSC/odsc-east-2017.md

 - remember:
     - Spark will only do what you tell it
     - you need to optimize your application-level Spark job to appropriately take advantage of parallelism
-- make sure your infrastucture is not just optimized for one use case
+- make sure your infrastructure is not just optimized for one use case
 - think about file types:
     - Parquet for Impala
     - Orc for Tez